grashaar/ZBase.Foundation.Data/README.md

 - Clear separation between runtime data models and authoring data sources.
     - Authoring code, data sources and configuration will NOT be included in the build.
-- Support for Google Sheets and CSV files as data sources (powered by BakingSheet).
+- Data sources can be Google Sheets or CSV files (powered by BakingSheet).
-- Support for complex data types (with some [limitations](#limitations)).
+- Support for complex data types (powered by BakingSheet).
+    - There are only a few [Limitations](#limitations).
 - Automatic mapping between data sources and data models (powered by Source Generators).
 - Code-first approach with minimal configuration on Unity Inspector.
 - Flexible and automatic data type conversion mechanism.